MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/matchmaking/config-examples.md

 ## Customizing expansions

-Expansion can be customized to use arbitrary values in each time interval.
+Expansions can be customized to use arbitrary values in each time interval.
 For instance, you may want the allowed skill to grow slowly to start, and later grow increasingly quickly over time.

 ```json
 "MatchmakingQueue": {